timothystotts/fpga-serial-mem-tester-3/README.md

 Xilinx Vitis design.
 The design is essentially the same as the SF-Tester-Design-MB-A7 mentioned above, but instead targets the Arty S7-25 development board, including the differences in available board components, such as count of RGB LEDs.

+The folder SF-Tester-Design-SV contains a Xilinx Vivado project with sources containing SystemVerilog 2012 RTL modules and VHDL visual test-bench.
+Plain HDL without a soft CPU or C code is authored to talk with board components, a N25Q SPI Flash 256Mbit, and a 16x2 character LCD peripheral.
+The design is essentially equivalent function as the SF-Tester-Design-MB-A7/SF-Tester-Design-MB-S7 projects, but executes much faster as the control loop FSM is implemented in hardware instead of a low-speed CPU.
+This design targets either of the Arty A7-100 or the Arty S7-25 development boards, and adjusts for the difference in available board components, such as count of RGB LEDs.

 The folder SF-Tester-Design-VHDL contains a Xilinx Vivado project with sources containing only VHDL-2002 and VHDL-2008 modules.
 Plain HDL without a soft CPU or C code is authored to